J3nsenn/HDB-Resale-Prices-Analysis-1991-2023/README.md

 - - (facilities added) 2015-2016 Resale Price of Flats.csv

-This was a group project and i was reponsible for dashboard design and formatting, along with the visual design of the website.
+This was a group project and i was reponsible for dashboard design and formatting, along with the visual design of the website but not the code.
 I also vetted predictive model.
-Included are the Tableau Dashboards, Datasets used, predictive model and web code.
+Included are the Tableau Dashboards, Datasets used and predictive model.

 Website where Tableau dashboards and predictive model was published: https://is428-proj.streamlit.app/